 Between Year 1-4, your child will be taught Mandarin daily (each class for Year 1 is 30 minutes long, increasing to 45 minutes from Year 2).
 This includes reading and writing using simplified characters, as well as singing and drawing to ensure learning is fun and engaging.
 Our small classes ensure that your child’s level of Mandarin will be supported and challenged, whether they are an absolute beginner or a more accomplished Chinese speaker.

-From Year 5, pupils will study both Mandarin and Spanish, moving to 3 lessons of Mandarin and 2 Spanish lessons per week.
+From Year 5, pupils have the option to study both Mandarin and Spanish, moving to 3 lessons of Mandarin and 2 Spanish lessons per week or keep 5 lessons of Mandarin.

 For absolute beginners of Chinese, pupils begin to learn basic greetings as well as everyday words and phrases they can use when out and about in Hong Kong.
 For children who are already fluent in Chinese, there is a greater focus of learning Chinese literature and character writing.

-From Year 5, your child will be taught another European language.
+From Year 5, your child will be given the option to study another European language.
 We have chosen Spanish as it is spoken by almost 500 million people worldwide, making it the world’s third most spoken language (after Mandarin and English).
-Pupils in Year 5 and 6 will study 3 classes of Mandarin and 2 Spanish classes per week.
-It is mandatory for Secondary pupils to study Spanish.
+Pupils in Year 5 and 6 can study 3 classes of Mandarin and 2 Spanish classes per week.

 During the Spanish lessons children will have the opportunity to: